MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-supportsemanticzoomcontroltype.md

 <tr class="even">
 <td>[<strong>UIA_NamePropertyId</strong>](uiauto-automation-element-propids.md#uia-namepropertyid)</td>
 <td>See notes.</td>
-<td>An empty string is acceptable, or a more useful name could be provided, as long as it does not contain the term “semantic zoom”, which would make the combination of control type and name confusing.</td>
+<td>An empty string is acceptable, or a more useful name could be provided, as long as it does not contain the term  semantic zoom , which would make the combination of control type and name confusing.</td>
 </tr>
 </tbody>
 </table>

 ## Required Control Patterns and Properties